hpe-storage/scod/docs/csi_driver/using.md

 Any RWO claim made against the `StorageClass` will also create a NFS server `Deployment`.
 This allows diverse connectivity options among the Kubernetes worker nodes as the HPE CSI Driver will look for nodes labelled `csi.hpe.com/hpe-nfs=true` before submitting the workload for scheduling.
 This allows dedicated NFS worker nodes without user workloads using taints and tolerations.

 By default, the NFS Server Provisioner deploy resources in the "hpe-nfs" `Namespace`.
 This makes it easy to manage and diagnose.
-However, to use CSI data management capabilities on the PVCs, the NFS resources need to be deployed in the same `Namespace` as the RWX/ROX requesting PVC.
+However, to use CSI data management capabilities (`VolumeSnapshots` and `.spec.dataSource`) on the PVCs, the NFS resources need to be deployed in the same `Namespace` as the RWX/ROX requesting PVC.
 This is controlled by the `nfsNamespace` `StorageClass` parameter.
 See [base `StorageClass` parameters](#base_storageclass_parameters) for more information.

 !!! tip
     A comprehensive [tutorial is available](https://developer.hpe.com/blog/xABwJY56qEfNGMEo1lDj/introducing-a-nfs-server-provisioner-and-pod-monitor-for-the-hpe-csi-dri) on HPE Developer on how to get started with the NFS Server Provisioner and the HPE CSI Driver for Kubernetes.
 There's also a brief tutorial available in the [Video Gallery](../learn/video_gallery/index.md#multi-writer_workloads_using_the_nfs_server_provisioner).